 The SEC Whistleblower Program also protects the confidentiality of whistleblowers and does not disclose information that might directly or indirectly reveal a whistleblower’s identity.
 In fact, whistleblowers can even submit a tip anonymously if represented by counsel.

-Since the law went into effect, the SEC Whistleblower Office has awarded more than $149 million to 41 whistleblowers.
-The largest award to date is more than $30 million.
-In 2016, the office issued more than $57 million in awards to whistleblowers.
+Since the law went into effect, the SEC Whistleblower Office has awarded more than $700 million to whistleblowers.

 SEC Investment Advisor Enforcement Actions

 Due to the increase in IA/IC staff, we expect to see an increase in SEC enforcement actions against investment advisors in the coming years.
 Notably, even prior to the reallocation of resources, the SEC aggressively pursued enforcement actions against investment advisers.
 Recent SEC enforcement actions (see below) suggest the agency focuses on five areas of investment advisor fraud:

 - In October 2015, three private equity advisers within The Blackstone Group agreed to pay nearly $39 million to settle charges that they failed to fully inform investors about benefits that they obtained from accelerated monitoring fees and discounts on legal fees.

 - In August 2016, four private equity fund advisers affiliated with Apollo Global Management agreed to a $52.7 million settlement for, among other things, misleading fund investors about fees.
 Similar to The Blackstone Group’s violation, Apollo and its advisers did not inform its investors about the benefits they received (to the detriment of fund investors) by accelerating the payment of future monitoring fees owed by the funds’ portfolio companies upon the sale or IPO of those companies.